dlion/domenicoluciani/_posts/2013-03-15-ostega-opencv-steganography.md

 I included the necessary libraries and pass through the shell these parameters: `./stega 1 image.bmp Hello` to crypt the word "Hello" into the *image.bmp* image and to decrypt it `./stega 2 image.bmp`

-Ok the code sucks, the algorithm is very simple, etc. etc. but this is a little example of as I can use OpenCV to manipulate image's pixels, just to learn something of new, you know.. :yum:
+Ok the code sucks, the algorithm is very simple, etc. etc. but this is a little example of how I can use OpenCV to manipulate image's pixels, just to learn something of new, you know.. :yum:

 You can find the project here: [OStega](https://github.com/dlion/OStega)